 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Common shares and options, warrants and convertible securities that are currently exercisable or convertible within 60 days of and to be beneficially owned by the person holding the options, warrants or convertible securities for the purpose of computing the percentage ownership of the person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+Common shares and options, warrants and convertible securities that are currently exercisable or convertible within 60 days of December 9, 2004 into common shares of Alcan are deemed to be outstanding and to be beneficially owned by the person holding the options, warrants or convertible securities for the purpose of computing the percentage ownership of the person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.

-The information below is based on the number of shares of Alcan common shares beneficially owned by each person or entity at of our common shares awards that are to be converted following the separation, reflect the distribution ratio of of our common shares compared to common shares of Alcan held by the listed person or entity.
-The percentage ownership of our common shares of each listed person or entity immediately following the separation will be approximately the same as the percentage ownership of such person or entity immediately prior to the separation and is calculated based on the number of Alcan common shares outstanding as of 0,2004.
-No individual director, director nominee or executive officer beneficially owns one percent or more of Alcan's outstanding common shares.
+The information below is based on the number of shares of Alcan common shares beneficially owned by each person or entity at December 9, 2004.
+The share amounts in the table, other than those representing Alcan stock-based awards that are to be converted following the separation, reflect the distribution ratio of one of our common shares for every five common shares of Alcan held by the listed person or entity.
+Under the Alcan Executive Share Option Plan, options vested based upon Alcan's stock price performance.
+All converted options that are vested on the separation date will continue to be vested.
+Any that are unvested will vest in four equal instalments on the anniversary of the separation date on each of the next four years.
+The number of our common shares underlying converted Alcan stock-based awards cannot be determined until the end of the first trading day on the Toronto Stock Exchange following the separation.
+The percentage ownership of our common shares of each listed person or entity immediately following the separation will be approximately the same as the percentage ownership of such person or entity immediately prior to the separation and is calculated based on the number of Alcan common shares.
 In addition, our directors, director nominees and executive officers as a group own less than one percent of Alcan's outstanding common shares.
 Except as set forth below, following the separation, we do not expect any person to own more than five percent of our outstanding common shares.

 Except as otherwise noted in the footnotes below, the individual director or executive officer or the director or executive officer's family member identified below has sole voting and investment power with respect to such securities.
-Following the separation, we will have outstanding an aggregate of common shares based upon the common shares of Alcan outstanding on , 2004, excluding treasury shares and assuming no exercise of options.
+Following the separation, we will have outstanding an aggregate of 73,975,835 common shares based upon the common shares of Alcan outstanding on December 9, 2004, excluding treasury shares and assuming no exercise of options.